 the Learning Community Courses and Schedules handout and link to the courses on WebSchedule

-Registration for Spring 2022 will begin in November 2021, please visit the Registration page for more information.
-Please contact a Counselor to ensure a completed Student Educational Plan is active and you have a valid registration date for this next semester.
+Registration for Fall 2022 begins in early May 2022, please visit the Registration page for more information.
+Please contact your Counselor or set-up an appointment to connect with a Counselor via your SMCCD OneLogin account (instructions can be found here: SMCCD Student Success Link) to ensure a completed Student Educational Plan (SEP) is active and you have a valid registration date for the semester of your interest.

-By linking basic skills courses, G.E. requirements, and relevant, student-focused curriculum, learning communities help to support pathways to earning a degree or certificate.
+By linking college skills courses, G.E. requirements, and relevant, student-focused curriculum, learning communities support pathways to earning a degree or certificate.
 There are three LC categories - Arts, Languages & Communication; Science, Technology & Health; and Society & Education: